jlookup/dynamic-registry/readme.md

 ### Option 2 - dot notation
 Each subclass and alias is an attribute of the `Registry` object.
+Calling an unregistered class will raise `AttributeError`.

     my_character = character_registry.Elf()

-Calling an unregistered class will raise `AttributeError`.

-    my_character = character_registry.ThisCharacterDoesNotExist()

 ### Option 3 - registry dictionary